-Landau Institute for Theoretical Physics of the Russian Academy of Sciences, Akademika Semenova 1a, Chernogolovka, Moscow Region 142432, Russia
+1 Landau Institute for Theoretical Physics of the Russian Academy of Sciences, Akademika Semenova 1a, Chernogolovka, Moscow Region 142432, Russia

-$^2$ Dukhov Automatics Research Institute (VNIIA), Federal State Unitary Enterprise, Sushchevskaya 22, Moscow 127055, Russia
+2 Dukhov Research Institute of Automatics (VNIIA), Sushchevskaya 22, Moscow 127055, Russia

-$^3$ Moscow Institute of Physics and Technology, Institutski y Pereulok 9, Dolgoprudny, Moscow Region 141701, Russia
+3 Moscow Institute of Physics and Technology, Institutskiy Pereulok 9, Dolgoprudny, Moscow Region 141701, Russia

-E-mail: v\a\kh@mail.ru
+E-mail: v_a_kh@mail.ru

 Abstract.
-The most important modern laser technologies include (i) the generation of colloid nanoparticles (NPs), laser ablation into a liquid (LAL-laser ablation in liquid) and (ii) surface hardening of products by laser pinning (LSP-laser shock peening).
+The most important modern laser technologies include (1) the generation of colloid nanoparticles (NPs), laser ablation into a liquid (LAL-laser ablation in liquid) and (2) surface hardening of products by laser pinning (LSP-laser shock peening).
 Significantly, with laser pinning, the surface to be treated is washed with water.
 Therefore, the physics of processes during ablation into a liquid and during pinning is common.
 True, the accents are different.
 If the ablation in the liquid actually forget about the shock wave (SW) generated by the impact, and leaving the thickness of the target, in the problem with pinning, on the contrary, the main question is about the impact.
-In addition, the role of water in LAL and LSP is different.
-In LAL, fluid contributes to the formation of NPs and adopts NPs, gently slowing them, whereas in LSP, water is needed to enhance the recoil and increase the amplitude of the hydrocarbon in the product.
-The complete picture, developed in the work, of course, should include both edges: the formation of ejection into the liquid as a result of ablation, i.e., LAL, and observation of the SW from the nucleation stage to its attenuation in the product volume, i.e., LSP.
+In addition, the role of water in (1) and (2) is different.
+In (1) fluid contributes to the formation of NPs and adopts NPs, gently slowing them.
+Whereas in (2) water is needed to enhance the recoil and increase the amplitude of the hydrocarbon in the product.
+The complete picture, developed in the work, of course, should include both edges: and the formation of ejection into the liquid as a result of ablation-i.e. (1), observation of the SW wave from the nucleation stage to its attenuation in the product volume, i.e. (2).

-1. Introduction
+1. Introduction.

 Laser action has long been used to generate shock waves in condensed matter.
-The traditional branch of these applications is to clarify the equations of state (EOSs) at high energy densities that are unattainable with chemical explosives [1].
+The traditional branch of these applications is to clarify the equations of state (EOS) at high energy densities that are unattainable with chemical explosives [1].
 The other branch is connected with the modern technology of laser pinning.
 With the help of pinning significantly (tens, hundreds of percent [2]) increase resistance to wear (fatigue failure) and resistance to corrosion.
 For example, strengthen the details of aircraft engines [3, 4].

 In this paper, we want to draw attention to significant common phenomena for such different technologies as laser pinning and ablation in liquid.
 At the same time, the relevant scientific communities are largely disconnected.
 Similar experiences are interpreted differently.
 In pinning experiments, crater formation is associated with residual plastic deformations (ablation is neglected), see, for example, [5].
-Whereas in experiments with ablation, it is believed that a crater is formed due to the entrainment of a substance into a liquid [6], i.e., the mechanics of the deformation of a solid below the surface of the crater are neglected.
-Meanwhile the pulse duration of the nanosecond, and the intensity comparable 1-10 $\text{GW/cm}^2$ in both technologies;
+Whereas in experiments with ablation, it is believed that a crater is formed due to the entrainment of a substance into a liquid [6], i.e. the mechanics of the deformation of a solid below the surface of the crater are neglected.
+Meanwhile the pulse duration of the nanosecond, and the intensity comparable 1-10 GW/cm^2 in both technologies;